ChristopherSzczyglowski/python_package_template/README.md

 This will create several html files in the `docs/build` directory.
 To view the docs in a web browser simply open the `docs/build/index.html` file.

-## Deploy
+### Deploy
-Deployment is a term used loosely to describe the act of hosting the code remotely on GitHub, running Continuous Integration (CI), monitoring code health and versioning the code.
+In this repository, "deploy" is a term used to loosely describe the act of hosting the code remotely on GitHub, running Continuous Integration (CI), monitoring code health and versioning the code.

 For more information of CI/CD checkout the [CI/CD Checklist and associated sources](https://github.com/users/ChristopherSzczyglowski/projects/1).
-### Continuous Integration
+#### Continuous Integration
 This repository uses CircleCI to provide continuous integration.

 The following jobs are defined in the [CircleCI config file](./.circleci/config.yml):